 Installment sales can also save sellers money if the income from the sale would put them in a higher tax bracket if they receive it in one year.
 This is especially important for higher-income sellers who could be subject to the 3.8% net investment income tax.
 Single taxpayers with an adjusted gross income (AGI) over $200,000, and marrieds filing jointly who have an AGI over $250,000, are subject to this tax.
 Depending on their income, such taxpayers end up paying an 18.8% or 23.8% capital gains tax on their gains, instead of 15% or 20%.
 The key to avoiding this tax is to keep your AGI below these threshold levels.
 Using an installment sale can help you achieve this.

 Installment sales are not for everybody.
 For example, if you own business property on which you've taken substantial depreciation deductions, an installment sale could be a tax disaster.
 This is because of depreciation recapture, which requires you to pay a 25% tax on the amount of the depreciation deductions you've taken.
 Even if you use an installment sale, you must pay this entire tax the year you sell the property.
 If you don't get the entire purchase price up-front, you may not have enough money to pay this tax.

-If you're selling your home and qualify for the home sale exclusion, an installment sale may not save you any taxes.
+If you're selling your home and qualify for the home sale exclusion, an installment sale might not save you anything in taxes.
 The exclusion exempts $250,000 of the profit from a home sale for singles and $500,000 for married filing jointly.
 But, if you have substantially more equity than the applicable exclusion, an installment sale could be a good idea.

 For more on the subject, see IRS Publication 537, Installment Sales.
 Also, be sure to consult with your tax professional, lawyer, and real estate broker before doing an installment sale.
 There are many issues to consider and a lot at stake, so it pays to get advice from the pros in structuring a house installment sale agreement with a buyer.